Prof. Dr. Andreas Beyer

 Website: CellNet Group

-A growing number of technologies allow for the genome-scale measurement of biological properties such as protein and mRNA concentrations or phenotypic changes (e.g. through CRISPR-Cas9 or transposon screens).
+A growing number of technologies allow for the genome-scale measurement of biological properties such as protein and mRNA concentrations or phenotypic changes.
 The genome-wide nature of the available data facilitates a systems perspective: it becomes possible to go beyond individual genes or pathways and to study regulatory processes of the entire system 'cell'.
 However, up to now the potential is by far not being fully exploited.

-We wish to understand how ageing impacts on the molecular networks in the cell and how these networks are utilized under conditions that extend lifespan.
-In collaboration with experimental partners (groups of Adam Antebi, Anne Schaefer, Joris Deelen, Thomas Benzing, Björn Schumacher) we investigate common molecular mechanisms affected under lifespan-extending conditions across model species (worm, fly, mouse, human).
+We wish to understand how aging impacts on the molecular networks in the cell and how these networks are utilized under conditions that extend lifespan.
+In collaboration with experimental partners (e.g. groups of Adam Antebi, Anne Schaefer, Thomas Benzing, Björn Schumacher) we investigate common molecular mechanisms affected under lifespan-extending conditions across model species (worm, mouse, human).

 3. Possible projects:

-Our group works purely computational and uses data from our collaborators.
+Our group works purely computational and uses published data and data from our collaborators.
 This gives us great flexibility with respect to the systems that we are studying.
 The data come from C. elegans, D. melanogasta, mouse, human and others.

 Most important computational methods include: